sebastian-92/global-unblocking-site/tos.md

 ## Questions & Contact Information

-Questions or comments about the Service may be directed to us at the email address **[SUPPORT EMAIL ADDRESS]**.
+Questions or comments about the Service may be directed to us at the email address **support@unblocker.chat**.